Codefend/docs/src/basic-usage/generating-configuration.md

 # Generating the Configuration File

-To generate the configuration file `.codefendrc.json` required by Codefend, execute the following command:
+To generate the configuration file `.codefendrc` required by Codefend, execute the following command:

 ```bash
 cd [your-project-root-folder-goes-here]